 The pilot episode was shot in a real house in the suburbs outside Toronto.

-Kelly Bishop, who played Emily so brilliantly, is a Tony-award winning actress and dancer who is reportedly nothing like her character on this show.
-She herself has said, “I wouldn’t be friends with Emily in real life.
-She’s so opinionated and status quo–definitely not my kind of woman.”
+Kelly Bishop is a Tony-award winning actress and dancer who said she wouldn’t be friends with Emily in real life.

-Emily decorated a room in the house just for Rory:
+Emily decorated a bedroom in the house just for Rory:

 The producers made a decision to show how static and stiff life inside the Gilmore mansion was by keeping the camera in place for most of the scenes inside it.
-When the characters are in Stars Hollow, however, the camera moves around a lot to reflect the energy of the town and the lack of formality that goes along with Lorelai and Rory’s lives there.
+When the characters are in Stars Hollow, the camera moves around a lot to reflect the energy of the town and the lack of formality that goes along with Lorelai and Rory’s lives there.

 The back patio, where Emily hosted her DAR meetings:

 The Pool House Behind the Gilmore Mansion:

-In Season 6, when Rory lost her mind (she was arrested for joyriding in a yacht, dropped out of Yale, and stopped speaking to her mother), she moved into the pool house for awhile.
-Emily went all out in redecorating it for her.
+In Season 6, Rory moved into the pool house, and Emily went all out in redecorating it for her.